technosophos/querypath/README.md

 The preferred method of installing QueryPath is via [Composer](http://getcomposer.org).

 You can also download the package from GitHub.

-Older versions of QueryPath 2.x are still available from the PEAR repository.

 ### Composer (Preferred)